TheSeeker/fred-staging/README.md

 having installed the software you need, and then use it to browse the content.
 Once finished, reset to the clean snapshot.
-However, even this is not certain to be absolutely secure: Breaking out of VMs is not completely unheard of; so you will need to ecure the VM, or ideally run it on a disconnected machine.
+However, even this is not certain to be absolutely secure: Breaking out of VMs is not completely unheard of; so you will need to secure the VM, or ideally run it on a disconnected machine.

 You are responsible for your computer's physical security.
 In many hostile environments the most likely attack is people busting down your door and stealing your computer -